 Michael Masterson, who is in his early 70s and lives in Galway, has had a tough few years.
 Here he speaks about coping with his condition.

-Three years ago, Michael experienced his first heart attack – and then suffered two more in the space of about a year.
+Three years ago, Michael experienced his first heart attack.
+Unfortunately he then suffered two more in the space of about a year.
 He was diagnosed with heart failure; currently his heart is operating at just 29 per cent capacity.

-“I was suffering from indigestion and tiredness for about a month or two before I had my first heart attack,” says Michael.
+“I was suffering from indigestion and tiredness for about a month before I had my first heart attack,” says Michael.

 Multiple hospitalisations followed – Michael was diagnosed with a pulmonary oedema (excess fluid in the lungs) and heart failure.

 However, he implemented several lifestyle changes, began to monitor his own symptoms – and it is now two years since he was last admitted to hospital.

 “I walk nearly three kilometres every day, I take my tablets, I do my blood pressure, I have to control my intake of fluids.”
 Fluid retention is a major symptom of heart failure.

 “I have to watch my diet, I’ve cut out salt completely.”